MDS 2023 Countdown Wrap-Up

 The MDS updates/changes also include Standardized Patient Assessment Elements (SPADEs).
 The Impact Act of 2014:

-"requires the submission of standardized data by Long-Term Care Hospitals (LTCHs), Skilled Nursing Facilities (SNFs), Home Health Agencies (HHAs) and Inpatient Rehabilitation Facilities (IRFs).
+requires the submission of standardized data by Long-Term Care Hospitals (LTCHs), Skilled Nursing Facilities (SNFs), Home Health Agencies (HHAs) and Inpatient Rehabilitation Facilities (IRFs).
 Standardized data are to be collected by the commonly used assessment instruments.…”

 IMPACT Act Standardized Patient Assessment Data Elements | CMS